danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 doSomethingElse()
 ```

-In my opinion, this is much nicer, since it removes blocks altogether and makes the code appear to be synchronous, which makes it easier to write and to understand.
-The only thing that strange with AwaitKit's sample code, is that they use `try!` as above.
+In my opinion, this is much nicer.
+It removes the blocks altogether and makes the code look synchronous, which is both easier to write and to read.
+The only thing that's strange with AwaitKit's sample code, is the use of `try!`, as above.
 If you want to handle any error, just wrap the code above in a `do/catch` instead.

 Keep in mind that if you decide to go with AwaitKit, you will implicitly get a depencendy to PromiseKit as well, since AwaitKit uses PromiseKit under the hood.

 ### RxSwift / ReactiveCocoa

-If the promise model doesn't appeal to you, you could take a look at using observables.
-[RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}) are two popular observable-based libraries, that you could check out.
-I had a hard time liking RxSwift (I haven't tried ReactiveCocoa).
+If the promise model doesn't appeal to you, have a look at observables.
+[RxSwift]({{page.rxswift}}) and [ReactiveCocoa]({{page.reactivecocoa}}) are two popular observable-based libraries, that may be worth checking out.
+I had a hard time liking RxSwift, though (and haven't tried ReactiveCocoa).
 If you want to read more about why, please see the original post [here]({{page.rxswift-post}}).

-## A custom approach
+## Building it yourself

-What I dislike with the approaches above, is that they fundamentally change your architecture.
+What I dislike with the libraries above, is that they fundamentally change your architecture.
 Using async/await or rx will affect your entire code base and make your code heavily depend on 3rd party dependencies.

 If you are willing to make that choice, give it a try!
-However, if you want to keep your external dependencies down to a minimum and not fundamentally change your architecture, you can come a long way with encapsulation and some custom code.
+However, if you want to keep your external dependencies down to a minimum and avoid fundamentally change your architecture, you can come a long way with encapsulation and some custom code.

-In the examples below, I will combine custom operator protocols to get a lightweight, modular way of coordinating the execution of multiple async operations.
+In the examples below, I will combine a couple of minimal protocols to get a lightweight, modular way of coordinating the execution of multiple async operations.

-`Disclaimer` I am not yet happy nor done with the naming of these protocols, so if you read this and have other suggestions or know of already existing patterns that use this approach and use already established names, please let me know.
+`Disclaimer` I am not yet happy nor done with the naming of these protocols.
+If you read this and have suggestions or know of already existing patterns or established names, please let me know.

 ### Collection operator

+Basically, we want to build something that helps us coordinate how a bunch of async operations are executed.
+Here, I will look at that from the perspective of operating on a collection of "things" in a collection.
+This means that we could operate on basically anything, like strings, ints, objects, anoymous blocks etc.

 Let's start creating a set of protocols that will help us operate on a collection of items.
-We'll start by defining a base protocol that describes how to operate on a collection:
+Let's define a protocol that describes how to operate on a collection:

 ```swift
 public protocol CollectionOperator: AnyObject {